-With the JDBC connector, you can use commands in a chain to perform structured query language (SQL) operations in solutions that support Java® database connectivity (JDBC).
+With the JDBC connector, you can use commands in a chain to perform structured query language (SQL) operations in on-premises solutions that support Java® database connectivity (JDBC).
 For example, with this connector, you can:

 - Execute SQL commands, including a